SBA Loan Requirements: How to Get an SBA Loan

 SBA loan rates and requirements

-The interest rate for an SBA loan will be negotiated with the lender, but it cannot exceed the SBA’s maximum interest rate, which may depend on the term length, the loan amount and the prime rate.
-The prime rate changes depending on federal interest rates and overall market trends.
+The interest rate for an SBA loan will be negotiated with the lender, but it cannot exceed the SBA’s maximum interest rate, which may depend on the term length, the loan amount and the prime rate, which changes depending on federal interest rates and overall market trends.
 As of Dec.
 15, 2022, the prime rate is 7.50%.
 Some SBA loans also require a down payment.
 Here’s a closer look at SBA loan rates and requirements by type of loan:

 SBA 7(a) loan programs